Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You’ve got a fresh plate of oysters and you’re about to dig in when your pup looks at you with expectant eyes.
 What do you do?
 Can you share this popular seafood snack with your furry friend?

-It is safe to feed oysters to your dog, albeit in moderation.
-But are they good for your pooch?
+It is safe to feed a small amount of oyster meat to your dog, albeit in strict moderation, and only if prepared adequately.
+However, never give the shell.
+But are oysters actually good for your pooch?
 How many should they eat, and are there any health benefits that your dog can reap?

 Can Dogs Eat Seafood?

-However, you should always exercise some degree of caution when feeding your dog something new.
-If he has never eaten seafood, start with only a moderate amount.
-You can always feed him a little more next time.
-But if you offer too much, you run the risk that the food is too rich for his stomach, and you could both end up suffering the consequences of canine diarrhea.
+However, you should always exercise a degree of caution when feeding your dog something new.
+New food, especially when introduced too quickly, will usually lead to an upset stomach in most dogs.
+If they have never eaten seafood, consult with your vet first and start with only a small amount.
+You can always feed them a little more next time.
+But if you offer too much, you run the risk that the food is too rich or inappropriate for their stomach, or they have a food allergy, and you could both end up suffering the consequences of canine diarrhea.

 dog eating at table